Prag8855/aab/content/guides/vacation-days.md

 | 5 days per week | 20 days per year      |
 | 6 days per week | 24 days per year      |

-If you work 5 days per week, you get *at least* 20 vacation days per year.[^1] Most full-time employees get 25 to 30 vacation days.[^2] Employees under 18 years old [get more vacation days](https://www.gesetze-im-internet.de/jarbschg/__19.html).
+If you work 5 days per week, you get *at least* 20 vacation days per year, plus paid [public holidays](/guides/public-holidays).[^1] Employees under 18 years old [get more vacation days](https://www.gesetze-im-internet.de/jarbschg/__19.html).

 When you [get a job offer](/guides/find-a-job-in-berlin#step-4-the-job-offer), you can negotiate more vacation days.
+Most full-time employees get 25 to 30 vacation days.[^2]

 When you start a new job, your vacation days days are prorated: you unlock 1/12 of your vacation days every month.[^3] This is true even if you don't have a [probation period](/glossary/Probezeit).
 After 6 months, you can use all of your vacation days.[^4] [More information here.](/guides/probezeit#vacations)